 Floating interest rates

-On the other hand, floating or variable interest rates are subjected to the volatile market fluctuations, and are pegged to Singapore Interbank Offer Rate (SIBOR), Singapore Overnight Rate Average (SORA), Board Rate or Fixed Deposit Home Rate (FHR) that changes according to the index.
+On the other hand, floating or variable interest rates are subject to volatile market fluctuations and are pegged to the Singapore Interbank Offer Rate (SIBOR), Singapore Overnight Rate Average (SORA), Board Rate or Fixed Deposit Home Rate (FHR) that changes according to the index.

 However, do note that SIBOR-based loans will be discontinued by the end of 2024.